(noun) a unit of measurement of the depth of water.

 Messages from the Atlantic Passage V (2017), by Sue Williamson, is a large-scale installation based on the accumulated records from both sides of the Atlantic, during the late history of slavery in the 19th century.
 Suspended from the gallery's ceiling, engraved glass bottles and fishing nets fall into a pool of water, representing specific voyages from West Africa across the Atlantic.

-See documenation of Messages from the Atlantic Passage at Basel Unlimited 2017 below
+See documenation of Messages from the Atlantic Passage (VI) below

 Born into a family of Palestinians and Tunisian Jews, Guez explores chapters of his own-layered history to expose connections and subversive undercurrents.
 Letters from the Greater Maghreb reflect a pivotal moment in Guez’s story in the form of a manuscript, handwritten by his grandfather, in Judeo Tunisian Arabic.
 After escaping concentration camps in Nazi occupied Tunisia, Guez’s grandparents immigrated to Israel.
 During the arduous journey through the Meditteranean, personal documents were damaged by water leaked from the belly of the boat.
 Guez creates enlarged scans of the ink soaked pages, bringing the meaning of the original words simultaneously closer and farther away.